-Salicylic acid is a popular organic acid that, like its nearly identical brother acetylsalicylic acid (aspirin), was originally derived from the bark of willow trees.
+Salicylic acid is pretty handy.
+It is a popular organic acid that, like its nearly identical brother acetylsalicylic acid (aspirin), was originally derived from the bark of willow trees.
 While the latter has been around for many centuries, relieving fevers, reducing swelling, and dulling pain, the former is a relatively modern discovery that is used primarily to alleviate the social anguish caused by acne, psoriasis, corns, warts, calluses, dandruff, and other dermatological afflictions.
 It can be found in many products both over and under the counter, and salicylic acid treatments can be administered through a variety of different forms.
 There are salicylic acid peels, gels, pads, shampoos, medicated strips, creams, etc.

 Salicylic acid skin products are numerous because of the acid’s unique properties.
 It causes the outmost layer of skin—the epidermis—to hasten the rate at which dead skin cells are discarded.
 It also finds its way into oily follicles, keeping dead skin cells and debris from clogging the plumbing and creating a habitat for bacteria, acne, and other things that will keep you from dating.
 If used consistently, salicylic acid will eventually bring the skin’s natural cycles back to something like normal.
 Best of all, salicylic acid products are cheap and painless.